 5. Melt chocolate and chocolate cake covering [candy coating?] together.
 Cool for 5 minutes, then pour onto a board to set.
 Use potato peeler to shave off thin curls.
 [I'd already bought a bar of chocolate for this, so I used a potato peeler to shave tiny curls from it instead.]

-6. Mix Kirsch with 6 tbsp [I used 3 tbsp but didn’t realize it called for more until now] reserved cherry juice/syrup.
+6. Mix Kirsch with 6 tablespoon [I used 3 tablespoon but didn't realize it called for more until now] reserved cherry juice/syrup.
 Place bottom layer of cake on serving plate and sprinkle with 1/3 of the syrup.

 7. Spread 1/3 of the whipped cream over the cake layer and scatter half of the cherries on top.
 Place second layer of cake on top and repeat with another layer of Kirsch, cream, and the remaining cherries.
 Place the final layer of cake on top and sprinkle the rest of the Kirsch mixture on it.

 8. Spread remaining whipped cream over the top of the cake.
 [I ran it down the sides, too, because I thought it made it look prettier.]
 Sprinkle with chocolate curls and top with fresh cherries.
 [I forgot extra cherries for topping, but luckily the curls made it pretty.]